 RVing is has been growing in popularity among pet owners over the past few years.
 Being able to travel with your favorite fur buddy means that you get to hit the road and explore new places together!
 Many hotels don’t allow pets, or if they do they can charge up to $100/night on top of your room rate just to have your dog share your room!
 No wonder that so many road travelers turn to RVing as a cost-effective and fun way to travel with their pets.
 Many campgrounds allow dogs and some even have doggy parks for your pup to meet other camping dogs!
-Always check ahead of time to ensure the campground you want to stay at is dog-friendly.
+Always check ahead of time to ensure the campsite you want to stay at is dog-friendly.

-While, the whole reason to take your dog along with you in an RV is so that you don’t have to be apart, sometimes its necessary for you to be away from your RV without your dog.
+While, the whole reason to take your dog along with you in an RV is so that you don’t have to be apart, sometimes it is necessary for you to be away from your RV without your dog.
 Whether it’s a run into the grocery store for supplies or on a hike where dogs aren’t permitted, you may ask:

 Is it safe to leave a dog unattended in an RV?

-If your dog is trained and can handle short periods alone without their human, you can set up your RV to allow them short stints alone while you make a quick errand like grocery store, postal office, or supply store.
+If your dog is trained and can handle short periods alone without their human, you can set up your RV to allow them short stints alone while you make a quick errand like the grocery store, postal office, or supply store.